JGuan-lab/scIAE/README.md

 ### 3.2 Get overlapping genes (optional)

-`get_intersection()` can get overlapping genes of training set and testing set.
-In that case, the gene expression matrix of training set and testing set should have gene names.
+`get_intersection()` can get overlapping genes between training set and testing set.
+In this case, the gene expression matrices of training set and testing set should have gene names.

       > dim(train_data)
       [1]  2166 10698